 Prepare unplugged coding kits for students to use with the Coding Connections activities throughout the unit.
 Unplugged coding kits are easy to make using common classroom materials.
-Include some of the following items in your kits:
+Include some of the following items:

-Loose Parts: In unplugged coding, students use loose parts as obstacles or goals.
+■ Loose Parts: In unplugged coding, students use loose parts as obstacles or goals.
 Consider including items such as coloured tiles or chips, two-sided counters, multicoloured linking cubes or centimetre cubes, LEGO pieces, game pawns and pieces, small toys, stickers, natural materials (e.g., pebbles, polished stones, shells, pinecones, woodchips), printable images related to the unit's theme, paper, pencils, crayons, markers, and scissors (so students can draw and cut out their own images).
 Be creative and use what is available.
-A printable set of images is included with this unit (page 42).
-Have students draw additional images on the blank cards (page 43).
+A printable template of images is included with this unit (see page 42).
+Have students draw additional images on the blank cards provided (see page 42).
+Both the image cards and blank cards can be printed on 11 x 17 paper.

-- Grids: Students use grids to design challenges and execute code.
+Grids: Students use grids to design challenges and execute code.
 In the unplugged coding kits, consider including chart paper with gridlines, printable grids of various sizes, game boards with squares (e.g., checkers, chess), and hundreds charts.
 Create larger grids on tabletops, carpets, or floors using masking tape or painter's tape.
 To create a foldable grid that is easy to store, paint or tape a grid onto a blanket, sheet, tablecloth, or drop cloth.
 Use sidewalk chalk or paint to create grids in outdoor learning spaces.
-A printable blank grid is included with this unit (page 42). - Coding Cards: Students use coding cards to create algorithms (sequences of actions) that direct the movements of objects or people along the grid.
+A labelled grid template is included with this unit (see page 42).
+The grid template can be printed on 11 x 17 paper.